2017 ICC Champions Trophy final: Background

 Pakistan and India share a historical rivalry in cricket.
 Prior to this match, the two sides had played 128 times against each other in ODIs, where Pakistan won 72 matches, India won 52 matches and four matches ended with no result.
 While Pakistan have had the upper hand bilaterally, India enjoyed an edge in global ICC tournaments where they won 13 times against Pakistan, and Pakistan won twice against India.
 The two sides met only twice before in the finals of global tournaments: the non-ICC World Championship of Cricket Final in 1985 and the 2007 ICC World Twenty20 Final, both won by India.

 Prior to this match, the teams had met four times in the Champions Trophy and had two victories each.
 Pakistan's last win was in 2009; since then, India won seven games against Pakistan across all ICC tournaments consecutively although India lost the home series in 2012 Their most recent clash was on 4 June 2017, during the group stages of the ongoing Champions Trophy where India won by 124 runs (D/L method).
 Much of the pre-match analysis envisioned a strong contest between India's batting lineup and Pakistan's bowling side, both of which were considered the strengths of their respective teams and remained formidable in this tournament.

 Road to the final

 Pakistan

 Ranked eighth in the ICC ODI Championship at the start of the tournament, Pakistan started poorly, before improving progressively in each game.
-They lost to India in the first game by 124 runs in a sloppy display, but then defeated top-ranked South Africa by 19 runs by virtue of Duckworth–Lewis method in their next game.
+They lost to India in the first game by 124 runs, but then defeated top-ranked South Africa by 19 runs by virtue of Duckworth–Lewis method in their next game.
 They gained momentum and beat Sri Lanka by 3 wickets in their final group game, a thrilling must-win encounter, and qualified for the semi-finals placed second in Group B, behind India on net run rate.
 In the semi-final, England with their undefeated run and home advantage were tipped firm favourites.
-However, they were outplayed by Pakistan with both bat and ball, the latter winning comprehensively by 8 wickets with almost 13 overs to spare.
+However, Pakistan won comprehensively by 8 wickets with almost 13 overs to spare.
 This paved the road for Pakistan's first qualification to a Champions Trophy final.